|Popular in||December||High demand for flights, 21% potential price rise|

-Colorado averages 296 sunny days a year.
-There isn’t much precipitation in the lower elevations, but huge amounts of snow in the mountains.
-Winter starts in late November.
+Coloradans claim their weather is perfect.
+The state averages 296 sunny days a year.
+There isn’t much precipitation in the lower elevations, but there are tremendous amounts of snow in the mountains.
+Winter starts in late November and, depending on the snow depth, lasts into April.
 In Denver and Colorado Springs, summer days are hot and dry and the evenings mild.
 Summer comes to the mountains in June, and the warm weather lasts until mid-September.
 Winter hits around mid-November, though snowstorms can start in the mountains in September.
 The climate from one area to another can be dramatically different due to the difference in elevation and the orientation of mountain ranges and valleys.

 A world-renowned destination for cyclists, interstate highway shoulders are open to cyclists (except in urban areas).
 The mountain roads are more demanding, and one of the most popular and challenging routes is the Million Dollar Highway.